 About the Host

 Jennifer is a partner at a marketing agency.
 (Hire us!)
 As a former journalist and TV news producer, she has an avid interest in storytelling and discussions about the community.
-She took part in Raleigh Neighborhood College in 2015.
+She graduated from Raleigh Neighborhood College in 2015 (highly recommend!).
 She lives and works in downtown Raleigh.
 Jennifer loves to travel to new places (especially cities with transit) and enjoys bicycling both for fun and transport (except in August).
 Her education is a B.S. in journalism from Southern Illinois University and an M.A. in Public Affairs Reporting from the University of Illinois-Springfield.

-James is a journalist who has covered development in Raleigh for the Raleigh Public Record for the past few years.
-He also has a full-time job covering the construction industry for a trade paper and serves on the board of directors for the nonprofit organization WomenNC.
+James is a journalist who has covered development in Raleigh for the now defunct Raleigh Public Record.
+He also worked full-time covering the construction industry for a trade paper and served on the board of directors for the nonprofit organization WomenNC.
 A Pennsylvania native, James graduated with a BA in English with a journalism concentration and a minor in political science from the University of Delaware in 2004.
 He moved to North Carolina in 2008 and has lived in Raleigh since 2010.

 Past guest hosts: Amy G. Howard and Imran Aukhil.